 E-Series, Edge Series, Flex-Series, G-Series, Miix Series, S-Series, U-Series, Y-Series, Yoga Series, and Z-Series.

-It is believed that young and low-income group of consumers were the primary targets in this scheme.
+It is believed that the young and low-income group of consumers were the primary targets in this scheme.

 The software was tracking everything on the computer from login credentials to personal data, medical information, emails, bank account information and other sensitive data.
 So the website that was apparently selling furniture was collecting private and financial data.
 That’s because Superfish was a third party vendor, states Ohlhausen, and it is hard to believe that all this while Lenovo was unaware of the data capturing.
 Nonetheless, she urges computer manufacturers to stay cautious while choosing contractors as they might have their own incentives for the partnering.